 On July 15, 2011, as part of the Administration's ongoing Export Control Reform Initiative, the Bureau of Industry and Security (BIS) published a proposed rule (76 FR 41958) ("the July 15 proposed rule") that set forth a framework for how articles the President determines, in accordance with section 38(f) of the Arms Export Control Act (AECA) (22 U.S.C.
 2778(f)), would no longer warrant control on the United States Munitions List (USML) and, instead, would be controlled on the Commerce Control List (CCL).
 The July 15 proposed rule also contained a proposal by BIS describing how military vehicles and related articles in USML Category VII that no longer warrant control under the USML would be controlled on the CCL-the military vehicles proposal was the first in a series of such proposed rules to be published by BIS.
-With this proposed rule, BIS also would establish a new, unilateral control on submersibles "specially designed" for cargo transport that are not currently subject to USML or CCL controls.

-On November 7, 2011 (76 FR 68675), and December 6, 2011 (76 FR 76072), BIS published proposed rules describing how aircraft and related items, and gas turbine engines and related items, respectively, determined by the President to no longer warrant control under the USML would be controlled on the CCL.
+On November 7, 2011 (76 FR 68675), and December 6, 2011 (76 FR 76072), BIS published proposed rules describing, respectively, how aircraft and related items, and gas turbine engines and related items, determined by the President to no longer warrant control under the USML would be controlled on the CCL.
 In the November 7 proposed rule, BIS also made several changes and additions to the framework proposed in the July 15 proposed rule.

-BIS plans to publish additional proposed rules describing how certain articles that the President determines no longer warrant control on the USML would be controlled on the CCL.
+BIS plans to publish additional proposed rules describing how certain articles that the President determines no longer warrant control on the USML (e.g., submersibles, submarines, and related articles now controlled by USML Category VI or XX) would be controlled on the CCL.

 BIS also plans to publish a proposed rule describing how the new controls described in this and similar notices would be implemented, such as through the use of "grandfather" clauses and additional exceptions.
-The goal of such provisions would be to give exporters sufficient time to implement each final rule and to avoid, to the extent possible, situations where transactions would require licenses from both the State Department and the Commerce Department.
+The goal of such amendments would be to give exporters sufficient time to implement the final versions of such changes and to avoid, to the extent possible, situations where transactions would require licenses from both the State Department and the Commerce Department.